roskakori/CodecMapper/ebcdic/README.md

 ## Changes

-Version 2.0.0
+Version 2.0.0, 2026-ß2-20

-- Moved build to [uv](https://docs.astral.sh/uv/).
-The previous build based on the Python 2 compatible version of [setuptools](https://pypi.org/project/setuptools/) became increasingly unmaintainable in modern environments and continuous integration systems. (#8, contributed by [Branch Vincent](https://github.com/branchv).)
+This is a pure technical release that does not change the functionality of the package.

+It ensures that the package builds with a modern Python toolchain and continuous integration systems.
+For details, see [#8](https://github.com/roskakori/CodecMapper/issues/8), contributed by [Branch Vincent](https://github.com/branchv)).
+In addition, it cleans up some source files missing from the distribution (see [#17](https://github.com/roskakori/CodecMapper/issues/17)) and several minor issues in the documentation.

-- Dropped support for Python 2 and Python 3.8 or older.
+Because of that, support for Python 2 and Python 3.8 or older had to be dropped.
 If you are stuck with such a version, use [ebcdic 1.1.1](https://pypi.org/project/ebcdic/1.1.1/), which currently has the same functionality.
-- Fixed files missing from sdist distribution.

 Version 1.1.1, 2019-08-09